sambartik/echosphere/protocol.md

 ```

 ## 2. Login packet (request packet)
-The login packet is sent by the client after a successful estabilisment of a TCP connection with the server.
+The login packet is sent by the client after a successful establishment of a TCP connection with the server.
 It acts as an introduction of a client to the server and includes required information for the server such as the client's username and the password to the server.

 ```
 +--------+---------+--------------+------------------------------+